CancerCollaboratory/dockstore-ui/app/docs/getting-started-with-dockstore.md

 ### CLI Client

-The `dockstore` command line has a couple modes.
+The `dockstore` command line can be used as an alternative to the GUI and has a couple modes.

     $ dockstore